Bring your Net Promoter Score (NPS) responses into Dovetail for easy analysis.

 When you’re setting up your Zap, or manually importing from CSV, you can enable Sentiment analysis.

 For each NPS survey response, Dovetail will add Positive and Negative tags to sentences in notes that express a strong positive or negative sentiment.
 Learn more about sentiment analysis.
-Quickly get a picture of number of positive or negative comments in your NPS responses by showing sentiment tags in Charts.
+Quickly get a picture of the number of positive or negative comments in your NPS responses by showing sentiment tags in Charts.

 You’ve set up Zapier and have your responses flowing into Dovetail, or you’ve imported your NPS responses manually.
 Now it’s time to do some analysis.